sandeepsnairms/banking-multi-agent-workshop/01_exercises/python/workshop/Module-06.md

 This implementation represents a classic engineering trade-off:

-- **Performance Gain**: 25-75x faster tool execution
-- **Complexity Cost**: Custom MCP protocol implementation
+- **Performance Cost**: Additional protocol overhead (typically 10-50ms per tool call)
-- **Maintenance Burden**: Non-standard architecture requiring specialized knowledge
-- **Innovation Benefit**: Enables real-time banking operations that weren't possible before
+- **Architectural Benefit**: Loose coupling, standardization, maintainability, team autonomy
+- **Maintenance Benefit**: Independent development and deployment cycles for different teams
+- **Strategic Value**: Long-term maintainability and ecosystem compatibility over raw speed

+This is a "USB-C for AI" decision - accepting slight performance overhead for massive interoperability benefits.

 ## Learning Objectives

 By the end of this module, you will:
-- Understand the architectural benefits that drove MCP adoption over native tools
+- Understand the architectural benefits that can drive MCP adoption over native tools
 - Analyze trade-offs between tight coupling (LangChain tools) and loose coupling (MCP)
 - Implement both Local and Remote MCP deployment modes
 - Experience the protocol standardization benefits of MCP